I think we're up to audio sound by number one, number four.

 It was just that I had one.

-And they this is 1984, very uncomfortable.
+And this is 1984, very uncomfortable.

-80 yeah, 83.
+83.

 They're very uncomfortable with it.

-Long time ago in these in these terms.
+A long time ago in these terms.

 I didn't know about how journalism was actually taught in journalism school.

-I knew there were J schools, but I I thought most people wanted to be journalists because of Woodward and Bernstein or because of 60 Minutes.
+I knew there were J schools, but I thought most people wanted to be journalists because of Woodward and Bernstein or because of 60 Minutes.

-And at that time most of them did, and maybe still do in some sense.
+And at that time, most of them did, and maybe still do in some sense.

-It was only later that, you know, when we blew the lid off the fact that there is no objectivity.
+It was only later that, you know, when we blew the lid off the fact that there is no objectivity, I don't care the pretense.

-The drive-by media has always been liberal.
+The Drive-By Media has always been liberal.

-It's back in the days of their monopoly, there wasn't anything else, and so the liberalism really didn't stand out.
+It's back in the days of their monopoly.

-But there wasn't any right wing news.
+But there wasn't any right-wing news.

 There wasn't any conservative news to bounce off of.

-And so when journalists in that era were accused of bias, they would they tried first to hide behind the cloak of objectivity, and when that got blown up, then they admitted that that was not possible, then they would say, but we're fair.
+And so when journalists in that era were accused of bias, they tried first to hide behind the cloak of objectivity.

 We're fair.

-And I said, Oh, well, you're admitting then.
+And I said, oh, well, you're admitting then.

-You are admitting that you're flavoring the news, and that you have to employ fairness in order to get it balanced, right?
+You are admitting that you're flavoring the news and that you have to employ fairness in order to get it balanced, right?

-What is being fair mean?
+What does being fair mean?

 It means you'll equally criticize people.